An Evening with Dr. Mae Jemison

 - Induction into the National Women’s Hall of Fame & International Space Hall of Fame.

-The Foundation Series and Dr. Jemison's appearance are supported by gifts to the Wood County District Public Library Foundation.
+The Foundation Series is supported by gifts to the Wood County District Public Library Foundation.